orestesmas/pycirkuit/README.md

   * pdftoppm
   * Circuit Macros

-On Debian-based systems (e.g. Ubuntu/Kubuntu) type the following command to install the required apps and dependencies (tested on Debian Stretch):
+On Debian-based systems<sup>1</sup> (e.g. Ubuntu/Kubuntu) type the following command to install the required apps and dependencies (tested on Ubuntu 18.04 LTS):

 ```shell
   sudo apt-get install texlive-latex-base texlive-latex-recommended \
   texlive-base-bin texlive-extra-utils texlive-pictures preview-latex-style \
   m4 dpic poppler-utils python3-venv qtcreator
 ```
+<sup>1</sup> Apparently, Debian does not have ```dpic``` packaged, but Ubuntu has (in the *universe* repository).
+So I don't really know where the latter is coming from.
+If you are trying PyCirkuit in a Debian system, you'll have to compile and install it yourself.
+Luckily, this is very easy because it's a little program with few/no dependencies.
+Download it from [https://ece.uwaterloo.ca/~aplevich/dpic/](https://ece.uwaterloo.ca/~aplevich/dpic/) and follow the instructions in the README file.

 There's no Debian package for the Circuit Macros, but if PyCirkuit doesn't find them at startup, it will offer the user to download and install them automatically.
+They don't require building.

 (**Note:** I prefer to install PyQt5 in a sandbox Virtual Environment only for PyCirkuit.
 See the **Installation** section.)